 RASA CAFFE Heading into the space vacated by Alchemy, at 3140 Martin Luther King Jr. Way, will be coffee and specialty drink bar Rasa Caffe run by Oakland native Rasa Sun Mott.
 With just hours remaining in his Kickstarter campaign, Mott has met his fundraising goal of nearly $16,000.
-His aim is ”to create a new cozy yet elegant local coffee & specialty drink bar in South Berkeley,” he writes.
+His aim is “to create a new cozy yet elegant local coffee & specialty drink bar in South Berkeley,” he writes.
 He’ll use the money to buy equipment and inventory for a planned opening in October.
 The cafe will offer a “signature chai” concoction, along with local artisanal food.
-In collaboration with the Firehouse Art Collective, located just next door, Rasa plans to display local art for sale.
+In collaboration with the Firehouse Art Collective, and part of the same complex, Rasa plans to display local art for sale.
 Once established, Rasa Caffe aims to sell to-go bites and have a small retail area for specialty items made by local artisanal producers.

 CAKES AND PURLS Sweetshop Cakes and Purls, at 2115 Allston Way, is hopping across the passageway from its current location to a suite about double its current size Oct.
 1. In addition to its baked goods — we hear it has some of the best gluten-free offerings around — the shop plans to set up an “expanded yarn display.”
 Right now it offers a few brands of yarn along with knitting supplies, and has started hosting “yarn bombing” events as well.
 For those unfamiliar with the shop, it’s owned by Marie Sitaro, who “learned how to bake and knit in her 6th grade home economics class” while growing up in Brooklyn.
 She holds a degree in pastry arts, and has 10 years of experience making desserts in restaurants and hotels.
 Since moving to the Bay Area, she says she’s “aimed to marry her Italian-American heritage with her love for California’s local and sustainable harvests.”
 She wants her shop to be “a welcoming environment for patrons to enjoy desserts and work on their fiber arts.”